jumpman-cmd/jumpman-cmd/README.md

 ## Hey there! 👋

 - Welcome to my GitHub profile!
-I'm a final-year Computer Science student passionate about software development, weave magic with code.🧙‍♂️ Let's code...🚀
+I'm a final-year Computer Science student passionate about software development and cyber security, weave magic with code.🧙‍♂️ Let's code...🚀

 - I enjoy creating algorithms and simple solutions, and I'm always looking to improve my skills...💻